platformsh/platformsh-docs/docs/src/overview/get-support.md

 ### Contact us

-Get in touch with our [Sales and Support teams](https://platform.sh/contact/).
+Get in touch with the [Sales and Support teams](https://platform.sh/contact/).

 ---